-That said, we could also create legislative solutions to these problems but the Governor has not really jumped behind any of these bills.
+That said, we could also create legislative solutions to these problems, but the Governor has not really jumped behind any of these bills.
 I think O’Malley has been a solid governor across the board.
-I voted for him for reelection because there are lot of issues I care a lot more about than just our civil justice system.
-And, oh yeah, he was up against Ehrlich who certainly would have been worse.
+I voted for him for reelection because there are a lot of issues I care a lot more about than just our civil justice system.
+And, oh yeah, he was up against Ehrlich, who would have been worse.
 But let’s be honest: he has paid a lot of lip service to and snagged a lot of money from trial lawyers but has not really stuck his neck out for them politically.

 This is the smart play not just for O’Malley but for all left of center governors.
-The trial lawyers are your natural allies so you curry favor with them.
+The trial lawyers are your natural allies, so you curry favor with them.
 But there is not a lot of political capital to be earned by supporting the rights of innocent victims who are getting trampled by the system because everyone views it as just something.

 The court is still unchanged.
 Last year, Governor Hogan elevated his chief legislative officer.
 Joseph M. Getty, to the Maryland Court of Appeals.
 There was some concern because Judge Getty was never a trial lawyer or a judge.
 It was more of a political move than we have seen in Maryland high court nominations.
 But Judge Getty’s appointment has been largely well-received and there have been no major 4-3 votes involving this judge that impact personal injury lawyers.